alchemaLabs/alchemalabs.github.com/_posts/2012-07-12-centos-6-truecrypt-command-line-setup.md

 title: "centOS 6 Truecrypt command line setup"
 description: ""
 category:
-tags: []
+tags: [linux,truecrypt,centOS]
 ---
 {% include JB/setup %}

 I'm going to write this down so I can come back to it later.

 This is a fresh (minimal) install of centOS 6.
-You can find it here: https://www.centos.org/
+You can find it here: [https://www.centos.org/](https://www.centos.org/)

 NB: the min install is really quite minimal.
 You will need to install most tools yourself.